Public Administration, MPA

 The MPA program teaches essential managerial and analytic skill that can be applied immediately in either entry or mid-level positions at local, state and federal agencies, as well as at nonprofit organizations that interact with government or private corporations that deal with public policy.

-Bridgewater is one of only three institutions in the state of Massachusetts that has earned NASPAA accreditation.
-Of these three, Bridgewater is the only public university to hold this accreditation.
+Bridgewater is one of only four institutions in the state of Massachusetts that has earned NASPAA accreditation.
+Of these four, Bridgewater is one of two public universities to hold this accreditation.

 The MPA program offers:

 - A comprehensive approach to developing leadership and administrative skills within the context of today's challenging political, legal, ethical, economic and social climate.

 - Full- and part-time program options

 - Full-time program is 2 years

 - Evening and weekend courses to accommodate work schedules